sys9317/Final_Project/README.md

 implementation data and attaches those predictions to the dates we care about.
 We then attach the predictions to our results table, which has a column for date, ridership, and predictions.

+## Evaluating our Model and Solution

+While the random forest model created is the best out of every model attempted, it still fails to accurately predict net bike activity at the New Hampshire/T Street station, with an RMSE of 7.9.
+As you can see in the screenshot below of our predictions next to the true results for November 2025, the predictions are somewhat accurate at best, and more typically, wildly inaccurate at worst.

+**Insert picture of results here
+**

+Interestingly, almost every single predicted value is negative, predicting that more stations will leave the station than enter.
+This could be because of the overall average net activity at New Hampshire/T Street.
+What’s more interesting is the predicted values rarely stray away from zero, with some of the most extreme values being -2 or -3.
+This is shocking, given that some days the net activity is as high as 23 and low as -20, so we would expect at least some predictions to be in this range.

+After getting these results, we debated a number of possible reasons our model may be off.
+First, we reran the same modeling process on a couple other stations, Columbus Circle/Union Station and 11th/Clifton St, however the resulting RMSE’s from these stations predictive models were even worse than New Hampshire/T Street’s.
+Clearly, the results at New Hampshire/T Street are not a fluke, and if anything seem more predictable than other stations.

+Next, we changed how long the lag was between today’s activity and previous activity in the testing data.
+Initially, it was 21 days, but we reran the modeling program with a lag of 14 days, 10, and even 2, but saw little significant change in the RMSE.
+The lag time in station activity did not seem to be the missing factor either.

+We then experimented with the recipe steps being used on the models.
+We realized some of the steps we had included were not having very much actual impact on the data, but saw no significant changes no matter what steps we included/removed.

+Finally, we realized that the way our data was initially set up was creating several hundred zero values for stations that did not exist during the entire timeframe collected.
+For example, if a station was only opened in 2024, the data for this station prior to opening was a long list of zeros.
+Certainly, this is what’s causing the predictions to be so inaccurate and close to near zero!
+But, after recreating the dataset to only include the 578 stations that were always open from 1/1/22 - 11/30/25, we reran the modeling program once more, only to get an RMSE of 7.6.
+While this was indeed an improvement, it was nowhere near where we’d hope to see.

+Retrying the above fixes (change station, change lag time) on the new, tighter dataset yield similarly unchanged results.

+As the deadline for this project neared, we contemplated trying out what a logged version of the variable in question would look like, and if that could increase our predictability.
+Perhaps if we had more time to explore the topic, it would prove fruitful, but ultimately we were unable to implement such a solution.

+## What Went Wrong

+After concluding our attempts to improve the model, we discussed what information our model is missing.
+As discussed in the introduction, our data used is unable to capture the activity of Capital Bike vans that move bikes from one location to another to balance stations out.
+We concluded that this must be playing at least some role in how bike activity rises and falls.

+Another factor is the extreme variance in bike activity, with some days having 0, 1, or -2, and other days having 16, -20, or 23, with little in between.
+This of course is naturally going to create a high RMSE, as these extreme values seem hard to predict, and the model is punished hard when doing so.
+Beyond Capital Bike resupply activity, there is clearly something we are missing that is deeply affected activity, and resulting in large swings from the 10’s to near zero every other day.

+## What Could Go Right

+An original idea we had for data collection was to use Capital Bike’s station API data, which keeps track in live time the actual bike count at every station in the DMV area.
+Having access to actual station numbers, and truly knowing how many bikes are there and how many slots are available, rather than using net activity as a proxy, would produce a much more accurate model.
+However, Capital Bike does not store this information the way it does its rider history, and we would not be able to collect enough data in the allotted time to produce a robust model.
+Perhaps with enough time, collecting enough API data would be possible, and the model making process could resume with station data rather than net activity.
+We predict this would yield more meaningful results.

 [See our Bibliography](bibliography.md)